nonie186/alx-airbnb-database/database-adv-script/README.md

 Test the performance of queries on the partitioned table (e.g., fetching bookings by date range).

 Write a brief report on the improvements you observed.

+# 6. Monitor and Refine Database Performance
+mandatory
+Objective: Continuously monitor and refine database performance by analyzing query execution plans and making schema adjustments.

+## Instructions:

+Use SQL commands like SHOW PROFILE or EXPLAIN ANALYZE to monitor the performance of a few of your frequently used queries.

+Identify any bottlenecks and suggest changes (e.g., new indexes, schema adjustments).

+Implement the changes and report the improvements.